-Will a transmission line be required?
+Is a transmission line required for the Renewable Energy Parks?
 Where will it go?

-A transmission line is required to connect the projects to the Tasmanian electricity network.
+A transmission line is required to connect the Renewable Energy Parks to the Tasmanian electricity network.
 Planning with TasNetworks has started, including exploring a potential route from Robbins Island to Hampshire.

 Our current plan for the new transmission line includes:

-- Cables embedded into a bridge to move electricity from Robbins Island to mainland Tasmania
+- Cables laid in the bridge from Robbins Island to mainland Tasmania

 - Cables connect to an overhead transmission line that continues to Jim’s Plain substation

-- Transmission line connects Jim’s Plain substation to TasNetworks’ infrastructure at Hampshire
+- A transmission line that connects the Jim’s Plain substation to TasNetworks’ infrastructure at Hampshire

-The final route will be subject to consultation and planning approvals.
+The final route will be subject to consultation, a review of environmental impacts and planning approvals.